 The database aims to provide a readily-accessible collection of all studies mapping to EQ-5D that is easy to search and filter.
 We anticipate that this will be useful for:

-- Those who wish to identify mapping studies to estimate utilities for cost-utility analyses and/or decision-analytical models constructed for publication or for submissions to health technology assessment (HTA) organisations, such as NICE, SMC, CADTH or PBAC.
+- Those who wish to identify mapping studies to estimate utilities for cost-utility analyses and/or decision-analytical models constructed for publication or for submissions to health technology assessment (HTA) organizations, such as NICE, SMC, CADTH or PBAC.

 - Authors, editors or reviewers who wish to assess the novelty of a new mapping study.